"To Condo or Not to Condo".

-But as their Mortgage Lender and Advisor, I DO try to educate them regarding different property types and the pros and cons associated with each as it pertains to their upcoming mortgage process.
-Why?
+But as their Mortgage Originator and advisor, I do try to educate them regarding different property types and the pros and cons associated with each as it pertains to their upcoming mortgage process.

 Because there are some fundamental differences in how differing property types flow through that process.
 There can also be some differences in costs incurred while moving forward, as well.

 When I talk of "differing property types", what exactly do I mean?

 - Single-Family Residence Detached: No common walls ... a free-standing House

 - Single-Family Residence Attached: Examples of this classification are Duplexes and Townhomes with no Associations